Upadeśāmṛta

-In 1898, Śrīla Bhaktivinoda Ṭhākura wrote a short Bengali commentary to Śrīla Rūpa Gosvāmī’s Upadeśāmṛta, naming his commentary the Pīyuṣa-varṣiṇī (‘a shower of nectar’).
-This was serialised in the 9th Volume of Sajjana Toṣaṇī and the Ṭhākura also included the Sanskrit commentary of Śrī Rādhā-ramaṇa Gosvāmī.
-The Ṭhākura also composed eleven verses in Bengali prose explanations (the Upadeśāmṛta Bhāṣā).
+In 1898 Bhaktivinoda Ṭhākura wrote a short Bengali commentary on Śrīla Rūpa Gosvāmī’s Upadeśāmṛta, entitled Pīyuṣa-varṣiṇī (“A Shower of Nectar”).
+Serialised in the ninth volume of Sajjana Toṣaṇī, it includes the Sanskrit commentary of Śrī Rādhā-ramaṇa Gosvāmī alongside eleven Bengali verses with prose explanations by Bhaktivinoda himself, known as the Upadeśāmṛta Bhāṣā.

-In the early 1890’s Bhaktivinoda travelled to Vraja-maṇḍala in order to find works of the Gosvāmīs.
-In the library of Vanamāli Lāla Gosvāmī of Rādha-ramaṇa Temple, he found a copy of Śrī Rūpa’s Upadeśāmṛta.
-Vanamāli Gosvāmī was happy to give a handwritten copy to Bhaktivinoda Ṭhākura so that he could distribute this text far and wide.
-Prabhunātha, the disciple of Vanamāli Gosvāmī, was very dear to Bhaktivinoda, and so he dedicated his commentary to both of them (as seen in the verse at the end of his commentary).
+The story of how Bhaktivinoda came to publish this text is itself noteworthy.
+In the early 1890s he travelled to Vraja-maṇḍala in search of works by the Gosvāmīs, and in the library of Vanamāli Lāla Gosvāmī at the Rādhā-ramaṇa Temple he discovered a manuscript of Śrī Rūpa’s Upadeśāmṛta.
+Vanamāli Gosvāmī graciously provided a handwritten copy so that Bhaktivinoda could distribute the text widely.
+His disciple Prabhunātha was especially dear to Bhaktivinoda, and so he dedicated his commentary to both guru and disciple — as recorded in the verse at the conclusion of the work.

 Pīyuṣa-varṣiṇī commentary of Śrī Upadeśāmṛta